amplafi/amplafi-flow-client/AdminTool.md

 #### Example Script ####
     // Java comments are ignored.
-    // This line must be the first line in the script
+    // The description line must be the first line in the script.

     description "example", "Just an example script"